 The Trust Board oversees the work of our hospitals.

 The Board comprises non-executive and executive members.
-The Chairman of the Board of Directors and non-executive members are appointed by the Appointments Commission on behalf of the Secretary of State for Health.
-The executive directors are appointed by the Nomination and Remuneration Committee of the Board of Directors.
+The Chairman and non-executive members are appointed by NHS Improvement on behalf of the Secretary of State for Health.
+The executive members are appointed by the Nomination and Remuneration Committee of the Board of Directors.

 Board meeting dates